jailop/treemk/resources/help/contributing.md

 ## Ways to Contribute

-- 🐛 Report bugs
+- Report bugs
-- 💡 Suggest features
+- Polish the user interface
-- 📝 Improve documentation
+- Improve documentation

-- 💻 Contribute code
+At the moment, our priority is focused on current features: fixing bugs, improving the interface and making the user experience more enjoyable.

 ## Getting Started